moveit/moveit.ros.org/events/2022-moveit-community-meeting/index.markdown

 ---

 ## 2022 MoveIt Community Meeting
-The 2022 Moveit Community is a time for the maintainers, enthusiasts, and experimenters with MOveit to meet, discuss, and decide the future of MoveIt.
+The 2022 MoveIt Community is a time for the maintainers, enthusiasts, and experimenters with MoveIt to meet, discuss, and decide the future of MoveIt.
 The event will be 5 hours with speakers, decision groups, and exhibitions to show MoveIt projects to the community.
 The event will be held virtually, with details to be determined.

 ### Time and Venue